applications azure desktop gpu hardware microsoft need new reply server support user users virtual windows workstations

 - Close to the Internet PoP (Point of Presence)

 - Coding and protocol can also influence latency, in particularly how fast they code the stream to your client.
-Also the transport protocol (e.g. RDP or UDP) can make a difference between 10 - 20 ms.
+Also the transport protocol (e.g. Remote Desktop Protocol (RDP) or UDP) can make a difference between 10 - 20 ms.

 CAD and BIM cloud latency can be fixed

-There is no doubt that latency is an issue for users when it comes to using graphics-intensive software online - be that CAD, BIM or gaming software.
-However, as the recent investments in cloud gaming by major industry players have shown, the internet is getting much better at supporting graphics intensive software.
+There is no doubt that latency is an issue for users when it comes to using GPU intensive applications online - be that CAD, BIM or gaming software.
+However, as the recent investments in cloud gaming by major industry players have shown, the internet is getting much better at supporting GPU intensive software.

 - As with any IT investment, the first thing to do is to carry out your own tests to be confident that the technology is right for you.
 By using the tests described above, you can get a true view of latency and whether it’s going to affect your CAB and BIM users.